Top Fields to Specialize as a 3D Artist

 A 3D artist is someone who is responsible for developing three-dimensional models, animations, or visual effects that can be used in diverse creative projects, such as movies, video games, advertising campaigns, etc.

-Certain job profiles require 3D artists to research upcoming projects, where you have to figure out new ways to develop designs and animations.
+Certain job profiles require 3D designers to research upcoming projects, where you have to figure out new ways to develop designs and animations.
 You may also need to conceptualize designs or create storyboards to draft the outlook of a scene.
 A part of the responsibilities may even include meeting with clients, designers, or directors for reviewing projects and deadlines.
 Move on to the next section to find out the various fields in which you can specialize.

 3D Artist Career Path Options